Experience Online Events With Real Life Feels In NOWHERE

 NOWHERE aims to restore humanity to the internet, while celebrating the innovators and innovations that have emerged during this difficult and transformational year.
 Co-produced in partnership with Preview Events, on the anniversary of the WHO's declaration of the Covid-19 pandemic, it's an opportunity to gather with friends and celebrate the brave innovation that has positively propelled us forward.
 The NOWHERE FEST will take place March 11-13, 2021 offering three days of musical performances, panel discussions, and spontaneous conversations.

 With special guests like Robert Siegel and Scott Simon of NPR discussing the future of journalism in the midst of the changes which have been incurred this year and an event highlighting stand-out moments in recent urban culture and innovation from the editors of media sponsor Time Out.
-Plus performances and panels from comedian Chris Gethard, Shasta Geaux Pop, House of Yes, singer/songwriter Andrew McMahon, and Macy Schmidt of Broadway Sinfonietta, plus so many more. $5 - $100 tickets and information at www.urnowhere.com/fest.
+Plus performances and panels from comedian Chris Gethard, Shasta Geaux Pop, House of Yes, singer/songwriter Andrew McMahon, and Macy Schmidt of Broadway Sinfonietta, The Feast, Art + People, Robert C. Wolcott, Rabbi Irwin Kula, Kristina Libby, EMBC, NIVA, Passionfruit, plus so many more. $5 - $100 tickets and information at www.urnowhere.com/fest.
 The proceeds will benefit Helping Hearts NYC.

 Save the date: Thursday March 11, 4-7pm - Exclusive pre-event Press access includes previews of performances and panels from the weekend.
 5:15pm press conference, includes a short presentation from the Co-Founders and performances from Andrew McMahon, Chris Gethard and more.
 Contact katie@urnowhere.com for credentials; photos and renderings of environments are available here.